 Funding and Grants

 Starting out in Rounders can be fairly inexpensive as a lot of equipment can be improvised from everyday belongings.
 However whilst this may suffice in the early stages of play, as the games and participation develop and grow, you should be considering providing team members with approved rounders equipment and maybe even a uniform.
-Playing with professional equipment helps to generate awareness of your sport and a uniform emphasizes equality and fosters a positive community spirit.
+Playing with professional equipment helps to generate awareness of your sport and a uniform emphasises equality.

 Rounders equipment and a team uniform requires money.
 Fortunately, grants are provided by a myriad of sources which you can apply for on behalf of your team.
 It is important to find the right grant before starting work on an application and it is also essential to keep informed about any grants that are available to you.
-Click on this link to keep up-to-date about grant assistance in your region.
-This provides a link to the County Sports Partnership (CSP) Network, enabling you to discover grant assistance available in your region.
+Click on this link, to the County Sports Partnership (CSP) Network, to keep up-to-date about grant assistance in your region.

 Where to go for help